 - 1 or 2 sundresses if you prefer them to skirts

 - 1 cocktail dress or suit jacket

-- 1 sweater, sweatshirt, or light jacket (hotels/casinos are all air conditioned)
+- 1 sweater, sweatshirt, or light jacket (the hotels and casinos are all air-conditioned)

 - 4-5 pair of underwear and socks

 Hanging in downtown Las Vegas often involves visits to hotels and casinos.
-Although definitely within walking distance, those hotels are further apart than they appear, so those sturdy walking shoes are no joke.
+Those hotels are within walking distance but farther apart than they appear.
+So pack sturdy walking shoes.

-Consider the desert combined with the craziness of the strip when choosing your accessories.
-You’ll want to take the hot, dry, climate into consideration in summer and you’ll want to make sure you’re carrying as little as possible around downtown when you’re walking for miles.
+Consider the desert combined with the craziness of the Strip when choosing your accessories.
+Make sure you’re carrying as little as possible around downtown when you’re walking for miles.